LoganFairbairn/RyModel/README.md

 # RyModel
-RyModel adds a simple, minimalist quick access panel for batched and commonly used modeling operations that help speed up my personal workflow.
+RyModel adds a contextual panel that is filled with tools that convert multi-step, tedious and complicated modeling operations into one-click solutions.
+This drastically simplifies and speeds up the modeling process within Blender.

-This add-on attempts to keep the vanilla style modeling steps in Blender intact, while extending it just enough to remove common and tedious steps.
+This add-on also keeps the vanilla Blender modeling steps and shortcut keys so users won't become reliant on this add-on.

-Features:

-- Simple, quick access panel
+##Features:

+    ###Automatic Boolean Object Management
+- Cutter shape management and automation
+- Slice boolean modifier mode

+    ###Fast Modeling Operators
+- Better auto smoothing and sharpening for mesh normal adjustments
+- Fast mirroring
+- One click object origin adjustments
+- Extract face
-- Contextual operators
+- Extract curve
+- Auto mesh clean
+- Quick cloth simulation setups
+- Curve mesh which arrays and deforms a mesh along a curve
+- Curve array which arrays a mesh along a curve without deforming the mesh
+- Object backup button (backs up attached booleans too)

-    Modifier Improvements
+    ###Modifier Improvements
 - Auto modifier stack organization
 - One click circular array modifier setup (arrays objects in a circular fashion)
 - One click circular twist modifier setup (deforms objects and twists them into a circle)